 In the Ports of Lübeck, the total turnover in 2014 amounted to 26.4 mln tn and over half of it (15.6 mln tn) was ro-ro cargo – showing where Lübeck’s real strength lies.
 At the same time, this Hanseatic City is among Europe’s most busy ferry destinations.
 In 2013 around 397,145 passengers used ferry connections to/from the port to enjoy this UNESCO World Heritage Old Town, full of narrow lanes and streets among merchants’ houses.

 The strategy of the biggest operator, Lübecker Hafen-Gesellschaft, to focus more on intermodal transport paid off in 2014 with Baltic Rail Gate GmbH, operator of the Lübeck-Skandinavienkai intermodal terminal, handling around 88,200 units, signifying a 35% rise over the previous year.

-Lübeck also offers all advantages of a logistics centre, with the highest level of quality and know-how, especially concerning forest products such as paper and pulp, and thanks to that has become the largest transshipment and distribution centre for the Swedish and Finnish paper industry in Europe.
+Lübeck also offers all advantages of a logistics center, with the highest level of quality and know-how, especially concerning forest products such as paper and pulp, and thanks to that have become the largest transshipment and distribution center for the Swedish and Finnish paper industry in Europe.